7on7 Frequently Asked Questions

 Team Head Coaches are selected by MEFC.
 Assistant coaches are selected by each teams’ Head Coach.

 Typically, practices and trainings are held on weekends at indoor or outdoor venues.
 Coaches will determine the practice schedule once the teams are formed.
-Tournaments are held at various locations across the US and Canada.
-Tournaments are selected based upon convenience, cost, player participation, and team success.
+We play in local 7v7 leagues and play in local or regional invitational 7v7 Tournaments.

 In the winter, training/practices begin shortly after the end of the high school football season and competition can run from January through May.
-Typically, teams may attend up to 4 competitive events each season.
-During the seasons, teams are also given up to three hours of practice time each week(typically on Sundays).
-All players are expected to participate in weekly practices.

-Teams usually have up to 4 (four), 2-3 hour practices per month during the season.
+Teams usually have up to 4 (four), 2 hour practices per month during the season.
 Players are expected to attend all practices and tournaments.
 Failure to communicate multiple absences can result in dismissal from the team without refund.

 We are under no obligation to share video with anyone regardless of their affiliation to the program.
 Video highlights are produced at our discretion.